billyquith/ponder/README.md

 ### History

-Ponder is a multi-purpose reflection library which is a fork of [CAMP][2], which has been retired by the original authors.
+Ponder is a fork of [CAMP][2], which has been retired by the original authors.
 CAMP relies on Boost, and is pre-C++11.
-In Ponder, the Boost dependency has been removed (apart from testing) and instead C++11 features are used.
+In Ponder, the Boost dependency has been removed (apart from testing) and, instead, C++11 features are used.

 CAMP was developed by Technogerma Systems France and then by [Tegesoft][1] (where the dev team has moved) .